Having the best embossing heat tool might be a professional’s secret for creating unique craftworks.

 While higher heating tools are convenient for covering large areas rapidly and efficiently, mini ones let you work on delicate projects requiring precise heat application.

 However, working on a variety of projects might require you to change the tool often, depending on the heating requirement.
-For such instances, a heat gun with a dual temperature setting might be the ideal choice.
+For such instances, a heat tool with a dual temperature setting might be the ideal choice.

 Apart from that, you might want to choose one that reaches working temperature pretty quickly.
 Waiting for the tool to get heated is surely not something you want to do several times a day.

-A hand tool must be lightweight, or your hands feel the stress and fatigue.
+An embossing hand tool must be lightweight, or your hands feel the stress and fatigue.
 Also, lighter and smaller ones are much easier to use.
 And the weight of the craft heat gan ranges from 7 or 8 ounces to 1 pound.

 There are tools above and below the weight range.
 Going with a heavier one, you are sure to face some difficulty, and with very light ones, there are risks of dropping or slipping off.
 So, pick one that fits your hand well to enjoy a relaxing experience.